dela3499/l1ktools/README.md

 * **LXBUtil.java**: Class to read and store .lxb files.

 #### Demo
-* **ReadGctxExample.java**: To run the demo, change to the java/examples folder, then compile by running sh compileExamples.sh, then run by running the runExample*.sh file that alligns with your OS.
+* **ReadGctxExample.java**: To run the demo, change to the java/examples folder, then compile by running `sh compileExamples.sh`, then run by running the `runExample*.sh` file that alligns with your OS.
-*

 ---
 ### Python Tools: python/